Zendesk add followers automatically with triggers or macros

 Use macros when an agent needs to manually initiate the action, like a one-click shortcut for repetitive tasks after reviewing a ticket.
 Use triggers for fully automated actions that fire whenever a ticket meets predefined conditions without any agent intervention.

-No, adding a follower does not send an immediate notification.
-Followers only receive an email when the next public or internal comment is added to the ticket.
+Adding a follower is a streamlined process where followers receive an email notification when the next public or internal comment is added to the ticket.
+This ensures notifications are focused on meaningful updates.

-Yes, for more complex needs, platforms like eesel AI offer a powerful alternative.
-They can understand customer intent, integrate with other tools, and enable highly scalable, AI-driven automation without requiring technical coding.
+Yes, for specialized needs, platforms like eesel AI offer a powerful complementary option.
+They work alongside Zendesk to understand customer intent and enable highly scalable, AI-driven automation that integrates seamlessly within your existing ecosystem.

 Share this post